-Stderr str - output captured from stderr while this command is executing None if no error captured.
+Stderr str - output captured from stderr while this command is executing

 Stop bool - return value of onecmd_plus_hooks after it runs the given command line.

 Data possible data populated by the command.

 Any combination of these fields can be used when developing a scripting API for a given command.
 By default stdout, stderr, and stop will be captured for you.
 If there is additional command specific data, then write that to cmd2's last_result member.
 That becomes the data member of this tuple.